bbepis/XUnity.AutoTranslator/README.md

     public bool HasReferenceBeenRedirectedBefore( UnityEngine.Object asset );

     /// <summary>
-    /// Gets a file system path for the specfic asset that should be unique.
+    /// Gets a file system path for the specific asset that should be unique.
     /// </summary>
     /// <param name="asset"></param>
     /// <returns></returns>